The city is your classroom

 Your home away from home

-Aside from being in the heart of Boston where there is always something going on, Suffolk’s campus is just as busy with sporting events, student clubs and study groups to explore.
-There are over 80 student organizations on campus, 19 NCAA Division III teams, over 200 student athletes and eight living learning communities.
-If you want to make a difference in your community, join the many students who have already logged over 37,000 hours of volunteer work in the past couple of years.More about campus life
+Aside from being in the heart of Boston, Suffolk’s campus is also always busy with sporting events, student clubs and study groups.
+There are over 80 student organizations on campus including the entrepreneurship club, computer science club, international students association, Home Away from Home, and numerous NCAA Division III teams.
+If you want to make a difference in your community, join the many students who have already logged over 30,000 hours of volunteer work in the past few years.More about campus life

 Make friends on campus